 - Participate in monthly coaching sessions and technical assistance

-- Complete a healthcare transformation project with a focus on one of the 3 HHS priorities -childhood obesity, mental health and opioid abuse to benefit your practice and community
+- Complete a healthcare transformation project with a focus on one of the three HHS priorities -- childhood obesity, mental health and opioid abuse -- to benefit your practice and community

 - Build leadership skills that strengthen change processes in organizations